Code-Institute-Submissions/hangman-game-2/README.md

 3. You are given the option to open with GitHub desktop or download zip

-4. You can also copy https full link, go to git bash and write git clone and paste the full link
+4. You can also copy the https full link, go to git bash and write git clone and paste the full link

 # Credits